British Virgin Islands - Frequently Asked Questions

 The BVI is home to a wide variety of beaches that all have their own attractions and charms.
 From beaches perfect for sports like surfing to peaceful coves and bays with unusual rock formations, the BVI has it all.
 One of the most popular beaches to visit is The Baths on Virgin Gorda, which is protected as a national park due to its unusual rock formations.
 Huge grey boulders line the shore and have created an interesting network of grottoes and pools where the sunlight sparkles on the water.
 Anegada boasts vast sweeps of pristine sand - like Loblolly Bay, which has been named one of the world's best beaches.
 Meanwhile on Tortola you have Cane Garden Bay, which is a favourite anchorage for yachts and where you will find a host of restaurants and bars just a short distance from the sand.

-British Virgin Islands Holidays Browse all
+British Virgin Islands Holidays

 Talk to a specialist